-Algebra I (3132) (semester) - 1 credit (Prerequisite: Algebra Readiness)
+Algebra Readiness & Algebra I (3131, 3132)-2 credits (Prerequisite: Math Teacher Recommendation)

+This class will provide an extension of skills and understanding of concepts in the real number system.
+Students will solve first-degree equations and inequalities and perform operations with polynomials.
+Functions, relations, and their graphs are introduced.
+Manipulatives, graphing calculators, and application software are used for solving problems and verifying solutions.
 In Algebra I, students continue the study of algebraic concepts including operations with real numbers and polynomials.
 They solve first-degree equations and inequalities, quadratic equations, and systems of equations.
 Concepts associated with functions and relations, including their graphs, are emphasized.
 A study of statistics is also included in this course.
 Manipulatives, graphing calculators, and application software are used for solving problems and verifying solutions.